tmarkec/take_a_hike/README.md

 ### Navigation Bar
 - The Navigation bar sits at the very top of each page, and it's sticky navbar which means when page is longer and user has to scroll down the navbar will stay on top of the page all the time!
 The logo is at the left side and the navigation links are in the middle with login/signup buttons on the right.
+- Logo is clickable and redirects user back to the home page
-- When logged in new link is displayed to the user "Profile" and login/signup button is replaced with Logout button.
+- When logged in new link is displayed to the user: "Profile" ,and login/signup button is replaced with Logout button.
 Also user name is displayed next to the logo.
-- The Navbar background is black with opacity set to 75%.
+- The Navbar background is white with opacity set to 75%.
 - On large to xx-large screens the navigation bar is in the center of the page and is sized by the bootstrap class.
-- The active page (page that the user is currently on) is displayed in bold text, this makes it stand out much more and is clear to the user which page they are on.
+- The active page (page that the user is currently on) is displayed in coloured text, this makes it stand out much more and is clear to the user which page they are on.
 - When on medium to small screens the navigation menu changes to burger menu which shows all the nav links when clicked on.

 <details><summary>Navbar</summary>